ShishirPatil/gorilla/berkeley-function-call-leaderboard/CONTRIBUTING.md

 ## Join Our Community

 - Have questions or need help?
-Join the [Gorilla Discord](https://discord.gg/grXXvj9Whz) and visit the `#leaderboard` channel.
+Join the [Discord](https://discord.gg/grXXvj9Whz) and visit the `#leaderboard` channel.
 - Feel free to reach out if you have any questions, concerns, or would like guidance while adding your new model.
 We’re happy to assist!

 ---